-Sidebar - Presently, the law allows many faucets to contain lead, even though they are labeled as "lead free".
-New faucets meeting the NSF 61 "lead-free" standard will have NSF 61/9 stamped on the new faucet's cardboard box, but these faucets may still contain lead.
-Some faucet manufactures produce plastic or new low-lead brass faucets that have virtually zero lead, but you will have to check with the manufacturer.
+New faucets meeting the NSF/ANSI 61 standard will have NSF 61/9 stamped on the new faucet's cardboard box, but these faucets may still contain lead.
+Some faucet manufacturers produce plastic or new low-lead brass faucets that have virtually zero lead, but you will have to check with the manufacturer.
+New faucets meeting the NSF/ANSI 372 and NSF/ANSI 61 standards have been installed throughout the PWS.